|[ email | Main index » Bicycle components tests » Leather saddles||]|

 You need to keep them dry with a seat cover... (there are waterproof leather saddles, but how waterproof are they really?).

 As to the issue of variations in saddles, you can see this especially with Brooks saddles: Sometimes the leather shows a grain (line in the leather) which can also mean colour differences in the saddle.
-The name plate is often crooked, and the holes of the Imperial saddles are usually not very symmetrically placed left and right, the camfered sides are often not symmetrical left-right, even the cut of the leather is not always symmetrical.
-The leather thickness can vary a lot too, from about 4mm (extremely thin, I think I only saw this once) to 5.5 mm (very thick).
-These deviations are not considered defects, except that I consider the 4.0mm think leather too thin.
+The name plate is often crooked, and the holes of the Imperial saddles are usually not very symmetrically placed left and right, the chamfered sides are often not symmetrical left-right, even the cut of the leather is not always symmetrical.
+The leather thickness can vary a lot too, from about 4mm (extremely thin, I only saw this once) to 5.5 mm (very thick).
+These deviations are not considered defects and for use not an issue, except that I consider the 4.0mm thick leather too thin, a saddle will sag too soon (I consider 5.0 mm hard leather the optimum).
 To me the other differences show it's handmade product, and none of these issues affect the saddle's suitability, only some of the very thin leather I could consider a defect as it surely means longevity will be not high.

-So those leather issues are not a problem except for the really thin ones, but I did have some real problems with the carriage on a few Brooks saddles.
-Brooks considered the ones I didn't like (rails not parallel, measured more than 2mm deviation of the width of the carriage from front to rear) as normal but I disagree.
+I did have some real problems with a few Brooks saddles, with the carriage.
+Of some the rails were not parallel, I measured more than 2mm deviation in the width of the carriage from front to rear on the clamping section.
+Brooks didn't consider them faulty after they measured them, but I disagree.
 The problem was that I couldn't then clamp down the saddle well enough.
 I will add some pictures and precise measurements.
-Brooks told me the saddles were OK after they checked them, even though given their specifications (which I thought were unacceptably tolerant of deviations in the frame), they were not within those specifications...
+I thought Brooks allowance on deviations in the frame were unacceptably tolerant.
+My measurements show this batch to be over that limit and strangely when they received back those saddles they measured them and found them to be OK.
+Weird, as they were not actually within their given specifications...

 In general I want good, durable equipment.
 I prefer to spend a little more if it lasts longer.
-This is also the reason I only sell good bike parts that I like (since mid 2009, see Saddles and related goods).
 Some further thoughts: You don't buy saddles often for a single bike (or rather: It shouldn't be necessary), so just as with good quality leather shoes, the price shouldn't be the most important factor as it will be used a over a long period.
 So why economise?
 It should more importantly be comfortable and of good quality exactly because it will be used a lot.
 Of course, for occasional cyclists or those who just don't care about it (who only use bicycles for short trips within city/town) this is not an issue; they can select any rubbish saddle or other bike component and it will get the job done.
 But those sort of people won't read this page!
 So if you are reading this page, you will want a good saddle, QED :)

 Suitable saddles for: